antimof/UxPlay/README.txt

 (10 "Buster", 11 "Bullseye", 12 "Bookworm"), Ubuntu (20.04 LTS, 22.04
 LTS, 23.04; also Ubuntu derivatives Linux Mint 20.3, Pop!\_OS 22.04
-(NVIDIA edition)), Red Hat and clones (Fedora 38, Rocky Linux 9.2), openSUSE 15.4, Arch Linux 23.05, macOS 13.3 (Intel and M2), FreeBSD 13.2, Windows 10 and 11 (64 bit).
+(NVIDIA edition)), Red Hat and clones (Fedora 38, Rocky Linux 9.2), Mageia 9, openSUSE 15.5, Arch Linux 23.05, macOS 13.3 (Intel and M2),
+FreeBSD 13.2, Windows 10 and 11 (64 bit).

-On Raspberry Pi 4 model B, it is tested on Raspberry Pi OS (Bullseye) (32- and 64-bit), Ubuntu 22.04 LTS and 23.04, Manjaro RPi4 23.02, and (without hardware video decoding) on openSUSE 15.4.
+On Raspberry Pi 4 model B, it is tested on Raspberry Pi OS (Bullseye) (32- and 64-bit), Ubuntu 22.04 LTS and 23.04, Manjaro RPi4 23.02, and (without hardware video decoding) on openSUSE 15.5.
 Also tested on Raspberry Pi 3 model B+.

 Its main use is to act like an AppleTV for screen-mirroring (with audio)